Academics

 • Mathematics

-The semester begins with the prerequisites for building a strong foundation in algebra.
-Students are challenged to explore their sense of numbers, describe patterns, and evaluate variables, exponents, numerical expressions, and inequalities.
-They begin to think algebraically as they investigate repeated multiplication using the formulas for area and perimeter, as well as powers, exponents and the order of operations.
+This semester begins with the prerequisites for building a strong foundation in algebra.
+Students are challenged to explore their sense of numbers, describe patterns, and evaluate variables, expressions, and integers.
+They begin to think algebraically as they investigate repeated multiplication using the formulas for area and perimeter, as well as powers, exponents, and the order of operations.
 Students learn how to evaluate variable expressions, perform operations with integers, and plot points in a coordinate plane.
-Students use mathematical properties to simplify variable expressions and write and solve one- and two-step equations and inequality equations.
-Student work is extended and deepened through the Great Mathematician Project (GMP).
-This process requires students to independently research the life of a mathematician.
-Students present their findings at the GMP expo and created numerical expressions and equations relating to the mathematician of their choice.
-In addition to nightly homework assignments, weekly quizzes, and tests, the Mathematics curriculum is further differentiated through independent work in the Enrichment Activity Center and research for the Great Mathematician Project.
+Students use mathematical properties to simplify variable expressions, and write and solve one- and two-step equations and inequality equations.
+Student work is extended and deepened through project work.
+In addition to nightly homework assignments, weekly quizzes, tests, and project assignments, the mathematics curriculum is further differentiated through independent work.

 • Music